ilyapuchka/Deeper/README.md

 ### Define intents

-First you start desribing *intents* of your deeplinks.
+First you start by describing *intents* of your deeplinks.
 It might be just opening some screen or performing an action on some object.

 ```swift
 enum MyDeepLinkIntent {